iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Evaluation Methodology

 \textbf{\mlebench (Lite)}~\cite{mle-bench}.
 We first evaluated its performance on 20 datasets from the Lite subset of \mlebench, a computationally feasible proxy for the full benchmark.
 Although not identical, \mlebench reports a high correlation in system rankings between the Lite and full versions, making Lite a practical basis for comparison.

 \textbf{\imlbench}.
-To further evaluate the methods, we introduced \imlbench, an curated benchmark including of nine recently launched Kaggle competitions (2021–2025) distinct from those in \mlebench covering various domains and problem types.
+To further evaluate the methods, we introduced \imlbench, which is a curated benchmark consisting of 16 recently launched Kaggle competitions (2021--2025), distinct from those in \mlebench and covering diverse domains and problem types.
 The competitions were selected based on three rigorous standards to ensure quality and relevance:

-\begin{enumerate} \item \textit{Recency and Popularity}: Each dataset was released within the last four years and received at least 1,000 submissions, ensuring community validation.
+\begin{enumerate} \item \textit{Recency and Popularity}: Most selected competitions received substantial community participation, and we prioritized competitions with at least 1,000 submissions when available.